 We open the doors about five minutes before story time is set to begin.
 That way people have time to find a seat and get situated, but it is not so early that children get bored waiting for story time to start.

 We create a semi-circle of rugs to indicate where people should sit.
 We may have more children than rugs; our apologies.
 We also have chairs behind the rugs for adults who prefer not to sit on the floor.

-Story time begins with our Welcome Song, usually "Pig On Her Head."
-We pass out toy animals, then go around the room and ask the child's name and what animal they are holding.
-Children may hold the animal on their head while we sing if they prefer, but it is not required.
+Story time begins with our Welcome Song, "The Story Time Train."
+We pass out toy train cars and sing a song to welcome each child.
 We can also skip the song if the child prefers.
 We want to make everyone feel comfortable, not force them to do something they don't want to do.
 When we have a big group this can take a long time, but it's an important part of story time--it helps us learn each other's names, as well as making every child feel special and welcome.

-After the song, we do another story, then another song if time permits.
+After the song, we do another story.
 We finish with a craft and either a playtime featuring educational toys, a short movie based on a picture book, or a story app.
 We turn the subtitles on during movies when possible so children can see the letters and words.

 Everything in story time is designed to foster early literacy and childhood development skills.
 To make sure your child gets the most out of story time, we suggest talking about the stories with your child as we read them and encouraging children to interact when the reader asks questions such as "What color is this?" or "What noise does this animal make?"